Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Discussion

 \subsection{Initial SoC}

-In our models (\ref{singlemodel}) and (\ref{esmodel2}), the initial state of charge (SoC) of the storage is treated as a constant value, independent of the corresponding storage capacity.
-If the initial SoC is assumed to equal the energy capacity, i.e., $S_0 = \Bar{S}$ in the single storage problem (\ref{singlemodel}), the marginal contribution of the storage's energy capacity to EUE changes as follows:
+In (\ref{esmodel2}), the initial state of charge (SoC) of each storage device is treated as a constant value, independent of the corresponding storage capacity.
+If the initial SoC of storage device \(D_i\) is assumed to equal its energy capacity, i.e., \(S_{i,0}=\overline{S}_i\), then \(\overline{S}_i\) enters not only the upper energy-capacity bounds but also the initial-condition term and the first-interval state-transition relation.
+Consequently, the derivative \(\partial V_2/\partial \overline{S}_i\) acquires additional first-interval dual terms.

-Since energy storage is not permitted to charge to its full energy capacity at time $t=1$, the constraint associated with $\lambda_{31}$ is always inactive, implying that $\lambda_{31} = 0$.
-Therefore, (\ref{s0eue}) simplifies to:
+The exact expression therefore depends on the sign of the first-interval net power signal \(P_1\), but the qualitative conclusion is unchanged: increasing \(\overline{S}_i\) still relaxes the feasible set and cannot increase EUE.
+Hence the non-negative MRI property established in Theorem~\ref{multithe} remains valid when the initial SoC is tied to energy capacity.

-Although the expression of MRI may vary slightly when assuming the initial storage equals its full capacity, the non-negative properties of MRI remain valid.
-Furthermore, these properties hold not only for single storage units but also for cases involving multiple energy storage systems.
+Different from SoC-dependent bidding in the energy market.
+In a multi-year forward capacity market study with many simulated 8760-hour trajectories, there is no unique physical ``first hour'' from which the starting SoC can be observed.
+Consistent with industry practice \cite{isone_ge_mars_tech_session2_2025}, we treat all storage initial-SoC as full and leave SoC-dependent capacity accreditation as a future market-design question.